lambduli/resin/README.md

 ```

 The syntax is quite simple.
-A file is split in three parts:
+A file is split into three parts:

 - `constants`—so that you don't have to write `zero()` and so on,
 - `aliases`—a list of non-recursive lexical *rewrite rules*,